The Tales from Sanctuary City: Films

 Like a Photon Creative launched the franchise with feature films, starting with The Wishmas Tree in 2020.
 They were backed and funded by Screen Queensland and Screen Australia.

 The Wishmas Tree (2020)

 A young possum's misguided wish for a white Wishmas unintentionally freezes her entire hometown of Sanctuary City and threatens the lives of all who live there.
 Before the magical Wishmas Tree dies, she must undertake a journey into The Wild in order to reverse the damage she caused and save the city.

-Pre-production started in September 2018 and animation in January 2019.
+The film was in development during 2018 and 2019.
 It had its world premiere at the Brisbane International Film Festival on 5 October 2019, and was released in Australian theatres on 27 February 2020.

 Combat Wombat (2020)

 Lazy wombat Maggie Diggins becomes Combat Wombat, Sanctuary City's new superhero after she begrudgingly saves a citizen from falling to his death, but her rising stardom displeases local superhero Flightless Feather, who hatches a plan for Maggie's demise.
 Maggie uncovers a conspiracy that could put the city in grave danger, and it is up to her to expose it.

 Combat Wombat was released in Australian theatres on 15 October 2020.
 It had a limited release to 42 screens.